ionos-cloud/crossplane-provider-ionoscloud/docs/compute/firewallrule.md

 		* `ipBlockConfig` (object)
 			* description: IPBlockConfig - used by resources that need to link IPBlock via id or via reference to get one single IP.
 			* properties:
-				* `ipBlockIdSelector` (object)
-					* description: IPBlockIDSelector selects reference to a IPBlock to retrieve its nicId
-					* properties:
-						* `matchControllerRef` (boolean)
-							* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
-						* `matchLabels` (object)
-							* description: MatchLabels ensures an object with matching labels is selected.
 				* `index` (integer)
 					* description: Index is referring to the IP index retrieved from the IPBlock.
 Index is starting from 0.
 				* `ipBlockId` (string)